cruel-intentions/devshell-files/README.md

 If we try to set something that is not a string to it, one error will raise

-There are [other types](https://nixos.org/manual/nixos/stable/index.html#sec-option-types) that can be used:
+There are [other types](https://nixos.org/manual/nixos/stable/index.html#sec-option-types) that can be used (some of them):
 - lib.types.bool
 - lib.types.path
 - lib.types.package